 Those who cannot have a filler treatment include:

-pregnant or breastfeeding women
+- Pregnant or breastfeeding women

-history of allergy to hyaluronic acid or lignocaine/lidocaine
+- History of allergy to hyaluronic acid or lignocaine/lidocaine

-patients who have hypertrophic or keloid scarring
+- Patients who have hypertrophic or keloid scarring

-active infection either systemically or over the injection points
+- Active infection either systemically or over the injection points

-We wouldn’t recommend having a soft tissue filler treatment the day or two before a big event, but most of the time any swelling will resolve within a few days.
+We wouldn’t recommend having a soft tissue filler treatment the day or two before a big event, but most of the time, any swelling and bruising will resolve within a few days.

 Having soft tissue filler around the lip area can cause a breakout of cold sores, even if you have never had them before (a very small chance of around 1%).